Corona for 3ds Max

 Corona Renderer was developed in tight cooperation with the artist community

 .
 Its creators are former artists as well, so this collective knowledge and experience played a huge role in the design and development.
-We call this approach A.D.D. – Artist Driven Development
+This approach is called A.D.D. – Artist Driven Development

 Rendering by Andre Holzmeister

 Corona Renderer is extremely flexible.
-We understand how important it is to be able to “bend” physical laws to deliver the results your clients expect.
+The developers understand how important it is to be able to “bend” physical laws to deliver the results your clients expect.
 So Corona supports numerous reality hacks which allow you to get exactly the effect you desire.

 You can make any light source invisible to the camera, as well as invisible to reflections/refractions.
 Shadows can be turned on/off and specific objects can be included/excluded from receiving illumination from any Corona light.
 Backplates can be easily created with the invisible to GI option.
 3ds Max default lights are fully supported.

-Rayswitcher material and texture allow a wide range of artistic tweaks when rendering with Corona.
-Use them to create materials invisible to camera or not affecting GI, to reduce or increase color bleeding, to have an object show differently when it is reflected vs. viewed directly, and more.
+The Rayswitcher material and texture allow a wide range of artistic tweaks when rendering with Corona.
+Use them to create materials invisible to camera, to create materials that don’t affect GI, to reduce or increase color bleeding, to have an object show differently when it is reflected vs. viewed directly, and more.

 You can use different environment maps for reflections, refractions and direct visibility from the camera.
 For example you can use a clear sky HDRI as a light source and a second cloudy HDRI just for reflections and refractions.

 Caustics can be difficult to compute, especially when using path tracing.
 But in many cases, water or glass look plausible even without caustics, window glass panels being prime examples.
-Because of this, we have decided to disable caustics by default.
+Because of this, the decision has been made to disable caustics by default.
 This significantly reduces render times, and if caustics are needed they can easily be enabled with the “Caustics” checkbox in Corona material.

 Rendering by Ludvik Koutny

-In fact, we are obsessed with speed and we like to hunt for milliseconds in our own code.
-Corona Renderer also proudly uses Intel Embree Ray Tracing Kernels, making the CPU–only Corona as fast as many GPU renderers – but without the memory and flexibility limitations.
+Corona Renderer uses Intel Embree Ray Tracing Kernels, making the CPU–only Corona as fast as many GPU renderers but without any of the limitations of GPU–based solutions…

 Corona Renderer brings you state of the art, fully-featured interactive rendering.